HdrHistogram/HdrHistogram_py/README.rst

 sequential values starting at 20% of the array, for a range of 1 usec to 24 hours and 2 digits precision.
 This represents a total of 3968 buckets, of which the first 793 are zeros, the next 1190 buckets have a sequential/unique value and all remaining buckets are zeros, for an encoded length of 3116 bytes.
+Most real-world histograms have a much sparser pattern that will yield a lower encoding and decoding time.
+Decode and add will decode the encoded histogram and add its content to an existing histogram.

 To measure the performance of encoding and decoding and get the profiling, use the --runperf option.
 The 2 profiling functions will provide the profiling information